AndreyNautilus/AndreyNautilus.github.io/content/posts/0-distributing-linux-so.md

 we'll see that only annotated symbols are exported.

+Don't forget to include public headers that define exported symbols into compilable files (`*.cpp/cxx/cc`).
+If a header file is never included in any translation unit, it's not processed and effectively ignored.

 **Pros**: all exported symbols are explicitly annotated.
 It's a conscious decision and low risk of mistakes.

 **Cons**: